Vellari Pattanam: Plot

 The story takes place in a fictional village called Chakkarakudam.
-K.P Sunanda and K.P Suresh aka Leader are children of Peethan, a Gandhian and a former panchayat president of UDP.
+Kalarykkal family, consisting of K.P Sunanda and K.P Suresh aka Leader and their father, Peethambaran, a Gandhian and a former panchayat president of UDP.
 Sunanda is a ward member of Panchayat and Suresh is a youth wing leader of the party.

 Both are in two groups in same party.
 Even though there is a fight between them, they are having good bond and mocking along with the fight.
 Leader Suresh has an eye on Sunanda's member seat.
 Sunanda gained immense popularity by selling organic vegetables and doing other beneficial public services for the village and the locals.
 Suresh is jealous of Sunanda's influence and popularity over the ward.

 Yashodha, a poor village woman, pleads Sunanda for medical help for her daughter.
 Then Sunanda requests about it, but president Pushkaran refuses.
 Suresh's crooked plans to get behind Sunandha for to gain popularity and fame fall apart due to stupidity.

 Suresh remembers the past that during college days, Radhan runs to escape from the opposing party rush to attack him as he tries to tie the party flag. while running, he threw a packet with the flag, Suresh got it, he picked it up and tied it.
 Baburaj stops his partymen from attacking him and Radhan and saves them.
 But they hit Suresh's leg.
 His father, Sunanda and his college friends come to the hospital to see him.
 Sunanda knows that Alina and Suresh were in love.
 Knowing this, her father Alex, who doesn't like him, exiles his daughter to another place.